What Is Bain & Company? Services, Careers & Interviews

 Bain's stated operating model is results over reports.
 Results Delivery is a named Bain capability: the firm focuses on whether recommendations actually change performance, not just whether the strategy deck is persuasive.

-The philosophical underpinning is True North, Bain's principle that the firm should do the right thing by clients and people even when it costs a deal.
-On engagements, that can show up as "tied economics," where a portion of fees connects to client outcomes rather than hours alone.
+The philosophical underpinning is True North, Bain's principle that the firm should do the right thing by clients and people.
+On some engagements, that can show up as "tied economics," where a portion of fees connects to client outcomes rather than hours alone.

 What industries does Bain focus on?

-Bain's industry footprint is narrower than McKinsey's and tilted toward commercial sectors.
+Bain's industry footprint is especially visible in commercial sectors.
 The standout is private equity: Bain publishes the annual Global Private Equity Report and serves buyout funds on both deal diligence and portfolio value creation.

 PracticeBain's positioningWhy it matters on cases